Commonwealth realm: Titles

+After Ghana gained independence and became a Commonwealth realm in 1957, its parliament passed the Royal Style and Titles Act 1957, which followed the example of Ceylon and South Africa by giving Elizabeth the title Elizabeth the Second, Queen of Ghana and of Her other Realms and Territories, Head of the Commonwealth.
+Each new realm thereafter did the same.
+In 1973 Australia removed reference to the United Kingdom, followed by New Zealand the next year.
+By the time of Elizabeth's death in 2022, aside from the United Kingdom itself, only Canada retained mention of the United Kingdom in the monarch's title and only Canada and New Zealand retained a reference to the monarch as Defender of the Faith.
+The Canadian parliament, in 2023, passed legislation that removed those references.
+The bill received royal assent on 22 June 2023; a proclamation of the new title was issued on 8 January 2024.

 Flags

 Queen Elizabeth II employed various royal standards to mark her presence, the particular one used depending on which realm she was in or acting on behalf of at the time.
-All are heraldic banners displaying the shield of the sovereign's coat of arms for that state and, save for those of the UK, are defaced in the centre with the device from the Queen's Personal Flag.
+All are heraldic banners incorporating the arms for that state and, save for those of the UK, were defaced in the centre with the device from the Queen's Personal Flag.
 The Queen would use that personal flag in realms where she did not have a royal standard.
-Many other members of the royal family have their own personal standards; however, only the Prince of Wales, Princess Royal, Duke of York, and Duke of Edinburgh also have one each for Canada.
+Many other members of the royal family have their own personal standards; the Prince of Wales, Princess Royal, Duke of York and Duke of Edinburgh also have one each for Canada.
 Those without their own standard use a specific ermine-bordered banner of either the British, Scottish, or, when in or acting on behalf of Canada, Canadian royal arms.

 The governors-general throughout the Commonwealth realms also each use a personal flag, which, like that of the sovereign, passes to each successive occupant of the office.
 Most feature a lion passant atop a St. Edward's royal crown with the name of the country across a scroll underneath, all on a blue background.
 The two exceptions are those of, since 1981, Canada (bearing on a blue background the crest of the Royal Coat of Arms of Canada) and, since 2008, New Zealand (a St. Edward's Crown above the shield of the Coat of arms of New Zealand).
 The lieutenant governors of the Canadian provinces each have their own personal standards, as do the governors of the Australian states.